sagarpatel211/211ScoutingProject/README.md

-# 211ZPIDTuner
+# 211 Scouting Project (Prototype!!)
-This is our PID tuner graph in VexCode that allows us to visualize the values of the motor to see if the PID is working correctly and is tuned perfectly.
-It can also be used for anything in VexCode that returns a value (eg. motor temperatures).
+This is our (untested) scouting system for Team 211 in VEX competitions used for collecting data on robots and to aid selection in Round of 16.

 ## Table of Contents